PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Rinorea'

-    Retrieving data for taxon 'Rollinia'

     Retrieving data for taxon 'Rudgea'

     Retrieving data for taxon 'Ruprechtia'

-    Retrieving data for taxon 'Sapindus'

-    Retrieving data for taxon 'Sapium'

-    Retrieving data for taxon 'Seguieria'

     Retrieving data for taxon 'Senegalia'